radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/search-commands.md

 # Search Commands

 Searches on the RadiantOne namespace can be performed on the Directory Browser tab in the Main Control Panel.
-This chapter describes how to perform an LDAP search on the RadiantOne namespace using the <RLI_HOME>/bin/vdsconfig utility instead of using the UI.
+This chapter describes how to perform an LDAP search on the RadiantOne namespace using the REST API instead of using the UI.

 ![Search Commands](Media/Image19.1.jpg)